Reece Dinsdale: Career

 Dinsdale played the leading role of Jack Rover in Wild Oats in the inaugural production at the newly built West Yorkshire Playhouse in 1990.
 He then appeared in Young Catherine, a miniseries in which he played the Grand Duke Peter.
 He then appeared at the National Theatre in David Hare's Racing Demon.

-From 1990 to 1992 he co-starred in Haggard, a comedy set in the late 18th century.
+From 1990 to 1992, he co-starred in Haggard, a comedy set in the late 18th century.
 In 1994, he played the leading role in ID, a British feature film charting the demise of a police officer who goes undercover to root out a firm of football hooligans.
 Based on a true story, Dinsdale won the International Critics Award for best actor at the Geneva Film Festival.

 Dinsdale has continued to play leading roles on both stage and screen.
 Highlights include two series of Thief Takers in which he played the central role of Charlie Scott, and Kenneth Branagh's film of Hamlet in which he played Guildenstern opposite Timothy Spall's Rosencrantz.
-He guested in Spooks, Life on Mars, Murder in Mind, Silent Witness, and many others.
+He guested in Spooks, Life on Mars, Murder in Mind, Silent Witness.

 Dinsdale starred opposite Julie Walters in the ITV drama Ahead of the Class and played Robert in Conviction for the BBC (directed by Marc Munden).
 He starred in two series of The Chase (also for the BBC) and in two thrillers for ITV, Love Lies Bleeding and Midnight Man.